 When it comes to being expensive, the Mona Lisa easily tops the list.
+So, how much is the Mona Lisa worth?
 While the price tag associated with it is hard to calculate, considering it is deemed priceless; the estimated cost for the Mona Lisa price is approximately $860 Million.
 The painting is on permanent display in France at the Louvre Museum in Paris and holds many mysteries in the way it was crafted by Leonardo da Vinci that has baffled researchers to this very day.

 2. Salvator Mundi ($475.4 Million)